MetPX/sarracenia/doc/Admin.rst

 ..
 NOTE::
   FIXME: need an example of an on_part hook to call Amavis.
 Have it check which part of a file is in question, and only scan the initial part.
+  use on_part hook, check which part it is, if > 2 don't bother.

 Hooks from Sundew